dkelly255/PP4-Fantasy-Football-Centre/README.md

         - An administrator can Read users, comments, and likes from the administration area
         - An administrator can Update users, comments, and likes from the administration area
         - An administrator can Delete users, comments, and likes from the administration area
+        - Deletion of an Article should also delete the comments and likes associated with the Article
 - Create draft articles so that I can complete the articles at a later time
     - Acceptance Criteria:
         - An administrator can save an article in draft format if the article is partially complete